dataspecer/ds-wdoi/source/preprocessing/README.md

 The preprocessing is done in six phases:

 1. Identification
-   - the first pass of the dump - identification of classes and properties
+   - the first pass of the dump
+     - identification of classes and properties
+     - *property usage statistics*
+        - store instance of values for each entity in the dump for further processing
 2. Separation
-   -  the second pass of the dump - separation of classes and properties from the dump into two new files preserving the Wikidata data model
+   -  the second pass of the dump
+      -  separation of classes and properties from the dump into two new files preserving the Wikidata data model
+      -  *property usage statistics*
+           - store property usage for domain and range of classes
+           - compute summary from the stored property usage for each class and property
 3. Extraction
    - the data from separated wikidata classes and properties are extracted into a simplified data model
 4. Modification